About Us

 At Rustic Barn Kennels, it is our goal to enrich the lives of you, our customers, through personal interaction as friends to friends.
 It is our desire to listen to your needs, your likes and dislikes, then guide you to a puppy friend that can be a part of your family for many years to come.

-We are located the the foot of the Rocky Mountains in picturesque St. Ignatius, a little town in Montana.
-We are only a small family-operated breeding facility in our second year of operation.
+We are located at the foot of the Rocky Mountains in picturesque St. Ignatius, a little town in Montana.
+We are a small family-operated breeding facility with just a few years of operation under our belt.
 We believe having everyone in the family involved will result in healthy, well-socialized puppies that will smoothly transition from our family to yours.
+If you’re looking for top-quality corgi puppies raised with love, give us a call at Rustic Barn Kennels today!
+We’ll look forward to hearing from you.

 More About Rustic Barn Kennels